uujava/kotlin-stateless-properties/README.md

 ./gradlew build install
 mvn install
 ```
-- after got new compiler got to kotlin-statelss-properties folder do:
+- after you have all above done without errors, got to kotlin-statelss-properties project folder do:
 ```
 ./gradlew clean build
 ./gradlew execute